lifeomic/chroma-react/stories/components/DayPicker/default.md

   label="Date"
   value={date}
   setDate={setDate}
-  // The main theme color used for the background
+  // The main theme color used for styling the calendar. pickerColor="secondary"
-  // color of the "selected" day in the calendar. pickerColor="secondary"
   // A function for formatting the month + year title.
   // Useful to override for localization.